johanlaursen/explainabloomity/README.md

 Contains all jupyter notebook used for analysis and exploration

-### papers

-PDF of a couple papers used in initial exploration

 ### pruning_logs

 All pruning logs for each model experiment run to keep track of which heads were pruned.
 Used for analysis as well as determining which heads to prune using masked pruning.